hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 #### Failure Tolerance

-Typical Distribution in a Cloud environment is to spread Consul/Vault nodes into separate Availability Zones (AZs) within a high bandwidth, low latency network, such as an AWS Region.
+Typical distribution in a dloud environment is to spread Consul/Vault nodes into separate Availability Zones (AZs) within a high bandwidth, low latency network, such as an AWS Region.
 The diagram below shows Vault and Consul spread between AZs, with Consul servers in Redundancy Zone configurations, promoting a single